openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_prop_test/unittest_prop_test_package_api/unittest_prop_test_package_interfaces.md

 func shrink(): Iterable<Bool>
 ```

-Function: Shrinks the value into a set of possible "smaller" values.
+Function: Shrinks this value into a set of possible "smaller" values.

 Return value: